napari/docs/docs/howtos/perfmon.md

 Performance monitoring does not require running a separate tool to collect the timing information, however we do use Chrome to view the trace files.
 With performance monitoring napari can run at close to full speed in many cases.
+Performance monitoring is also more flexible as you can run napari and interact with the app while checking performance.
 This document discusses only napari's performance monitoring features.
 Profiling napari might be useful as well, especially if you do not know the cause of the performance issue.
 You can find more information in [profiling](profiling).